Junaid-Aftab/Non-Uniform-QFT/README.md

 ## Overview

+## Non-Uniform Quantum Fourier Transform (NUQFT)

-The Non-Uniform Quantum Fourier Transform (NUQFT) extends the standard Quantum Fourier Transform (QFT) to settings where sampling points are not uniformly space.
-Many practical signal processing, imaging, and numerical simulation problems involve irregular sampling grids, making classical and quantum Fourier methods designed for uniform grids insufficient.
+The Non-Uniform Quantum Fourier Transform (NUQFT) generalizes the Quantum Fourier Transform (QFT) to cases where sampling points are not uniformly spaced.
+This is relevant for many problems in signal processing, imaging, and numerical simulation that involve irregular sampling grids.

-This repository contains a numerical and algorithmic implementation of the our NUQFT algorithm, including:
+This repository provides a numerical and algorithmic implementation of NUQFT, including:

-- Classical reference implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
+- Classical implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
-- Low-rank factorization routines used to construct efficient NUQFT circuits
+- Low-rank factorization methods for constructing efficient NUQFT circuits
-- Quantum-oriented components that simulate the unitary primitives required by the algorithm
+- Quantum-oriented simulations of the unitary primitives used by the algorithm
-- Experiments validating theoretical predictions such as low-rank structure and precision scaling
+- Experiments validating properties such as low-rank structure and precision scaling

 If you use this repository in academic work, please cite the following paper: